jules2689/trudeau/docs/2020-04-17/pre_news.md

 **Vassy**:

 Yeah, and I'll tell you why I think we've all been asking various people in government, is this going to be targeted, rosey, to oil and gas.
-Back at the end of march, I think it was the 25th or 26th, bill morneau said help for the oil patch would be coming in hours or days.
+Back at the end of March, I think it was the 25th or 26th, bill morneau said help for the oil patch would be coming in hours or days.
 That didn't materialize.
 There is sort of a double whammy when it comes to the oil patch right now.
 Not just because of COVID-19 and decreased demand for oil, much decreased demand, but also this price war that emerged between Russia and Saudi Arabia that kind of got resold last week, but didn't really end up buoying oil prices.